Who Is in Charge of Paying for the Appraisal and Inspection In Texas

 Role of Home Inspectors

-• Licensing: Texas inspectors must be licensed, which ensures they meet industry standards.
+• Licensing: Texas inspectors must be licensed to meet industry standards.

 • Assessment Areas: They review many parts of the property, from the roof to the foundation, giving a thorough home evaluation.